Boreham Street

 Boreham Street is a small village in the Wealden district of East Sussex, England.
 Its nearest towns are Hailsham, which lies approximately 6 mi west of the village and Battle, which lies approximately 6.5 mi to the east.

 A number of listed buildings line the village high street.
 Boreham Street sits atop a ridge with views south over the Pevensey Levels towards Normans Bay and the coast and to the north over open farmland.

-Boreham Street has the 'Bull's Head' public house and Scolfe's restaurant/tea rooms.
+Boreham Street has the 'Bull's Head' public house.
 The village hall, Reid Hall, holds local events.